RetroDECK/ES-DE/USERGUIDE-DEV.md

 If the theme author has included multiple color schemes, then these can be selected between using this menu option.

+**Theme font size**

+If the theme author has included support for multiple font/text sizes, then these can be selected between using this menu option.
+Possible choices are _medium, large, small, extra large_ and _extra small_.
+What layout changes these font size options actually make is completely up to the theme author.

 **Theme aspect ratio**

 Themes could optionally be optimized for different screen aspect ratios.
 ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation, but it's completely up to the theme author which of these are actually supported by the theme.
 It's normally best to leave this setting at _Automatic_ in which case ES-DE will automatically select the aspect ratio that most closely matches the screen resolution.
 The _Automatic_ option is however only available if the theme supports at least two aspect ratios.